Beta-alumina solid electrolyte: ZEBRA

 The ZEBRA battery (zero emission batteries research activity) is a sodium nickel chloride battery was considered in the past for both stationary energy storage and electric vehicle applications.
 The main drawback of these batteries is that they operate at 300 degrees Celsius, when the vehicle is not in use it needs an external heat source to keep the battery operational.
 It has been researched if this external heating will use more energy than ambient temperature batteries.
 The conclusion was that the ZEBRA battery does not use more electricity than a traditional battery due to the variation in daily driving habits.
 The most efficient use case for this battery would therefore be in fields where the battery sees the most usage, such as public transport.

 Stationary energy storage, particularly the segments with 2-12 h half cycle time, appear to be well-suited for sodium-beta alumina batteries.
 General Electric attempted to commercialized ZEBRA batteries for stationary energy storage in 2011–2015, but failed to do so.
-It appears, that the reasons for the GE's failure were technical rather than economical.
-IMore specifically, the degradation of beta-alumina, such as the formation of sodium metal dendrites between the grains in the solid electrolyte, seems to be the main reason for a poor adoption of this technology in all market niches.
+It appears, that the reasons for the GE's failure were economical rather than technical.